tdbm: a simple, high-performance database with nested atomic transactions

 Does tdbm provide true atomic transaction semantics?
 It can, but only if the operating system, file system, device driver, and storage device provide tdbm with the necessary semantics.

 Any database, not just tdbm, that tries to give correct transactional semantics on top of ordinary file systems with IDE/EIDE or SATA drives (and perhaps SCSI as well) has a major challenge to deal with.
-The problem is this: at some point in its execution, a database must be able to guarantee that a committed transaction has succeeded and no matter what happens next (short of storage device destruction), the transaction will not be reversed.
-This is the durability property (the "D" in ACID) of atomic transactions.
+The problem is this: at some point in its execution, a database must be able to guarantee that a committed transaction has succeeded and no matter what happens next, short of storage device destruction, the transaction will not be reversed.
+This is the durability property (the "D" in ACID) of transactions.
 But when disk write caching (of the write-back variety) is enabled on a drive, an OS (Linux, FreeBSD, Windows, and others) cannot make this guarantee unless it specifically addresses the issue.
-Disk write caching is important for disk performance, but at the cost of possibly losing data if a crash occurs [1].
+Disk write caching is important for disk performance, but comes at the cost of possibly losing data if a crash occurs [HOW TO: Manually Turn Disk Write Caching On or Off].

-The FreeBSD fsync(2) and open(2) system calls and Linux fsync(2) and fdatasync(2) system calls force data from OS buffers to disk drive buffers, but not necessarily to the physical disk media [2].
+The FreeBSD fsync(2) and open(2) system calls and Linux fsync(2), fdatasync(2), and open(2) system calls force data from OS buffers to disk drive buffers.
+Until recently (maybe), this did not necessarily mean that blocks had actually been written to the physical disk media [Re: scsi vs ide performance on fsync's].
 This despite the IEEE Std 1003.2 ("POSIX.2") specification of fsync(2) which clearly prescribes the behaviour that we selectively require.
 Depending upon who you ask, the responsibility lies with disk drive manufacturers or disk driver writers.
-Although this deficiency has been recognized for a very long time, apparently (at this writing, at least) no solution has been implemented on Linux or FreeBSD.
+This deficiency had been recognized for a very long time.

-While the OS might carefully manage its disk buffers, a disk drive may effectively undo all those efforts and perform actual disk writes whenever it sees fit and in whatever order it likes.
-So even after fsync(2) or any other file system related system call succeeds and returns, a crash can still lose or corrupt data [3].
-For this reason when disk write caching is enabled, correct atomic transactions cannot be guaranteed.
+While the OS might carefully manage its disk buffers, a disk drive may effectively undo these efforts and perform actual disk writes whenever it sees fit and in whatever order it likes.
+So even after close(2) or any other file system related system call succeeds and returns, a crash can still lose or corrupt data [scsi vs ide performance on fsync's].
+For this reason, when disk write caching is enabled and no special support is available, correct transactions cannot be guaranteed.

-Disabling disk write caching may be possible on some drives [4], but that will affect the performance of all operations on the disk; if you can dedicate the disk to database use, that might fix the problem.
+Disabling disk write caching may be possible on some drives [SATA Disks that handle write caching properly?], but that will affect the performance of all operations on the disk; if you can dedicate the disk to database use, that might fix the problem.
 Or, if you are willing to customize the disk driver, you may be able to force the drive to flush its buffers to the physical media.
-Using a UPS can help handle some failure modes.
-And of course using a different type of storage for the database is another solution, such as a solid-state drive or a device controller with a battery-backed write cache, as is a much more complicated, and probably slower, distributed approach.
-Recent versions of Linux apparently include support for write barriers for some file systems and storage devices; this mechanism ensures that all disk writes enqueued before the barrier entry are written to the media before the barrier entry is deemed to have been processed [5, 6].
-With the Linux 3.1 kernel, barriers are enabled by default for the Ext3 filesystem.
-But can database software automatically determine whether a host provides the necessary support?
+A UPS can help handle some failure modes.
+Using a different type of storage device for the database, such as a solid-state drive or a device controller with a battery-backed write cache, may be another solution, provided its behaviour is well understood.

-So the bottom line is that, in general, a database has no efficient and off-the-shelf way of knowing with certainty that the data it has asked to be written to disk is really safely there.
+So the bottom line is that, in general, a database has no efficient and off-the-shelf (portable) way of knowing with certainty that the data it has asked to be written to disk is really safely there.
 If you want to understand this problem better, there are lots of discussions about it; here is a good place to start.
-Also see [7, 8, 9, 10, 11, 12, 13].
+For additional information, see: [2, 3, 4, 5, 6, 7, 8].

 It is not only databases that are affected by this problem.
-Any program might well be broken if it performs an operation that causes a file system modification that the program expects will survive a crash.
+Any program might be broken if it performs an operation that causes a file system modification that the program expects will survive a crash.
 For example, a program that simply emits consecutive integers without repetition, across any program failure or OS reboot, could encounter this problem.
-This is because it must save state in the file system, but as already discussed this cannot be done reliably.
+This is because it must save state in the file system, but as already discussed, this cannot be done reliably.
+Software that needs to atomically update an encryption or signing key, to guarantee that it will never be reused, must also be aware of these issues.

 Dxstore